MicrosoftDocs/azure-databases-docs/articles/cosmos-db/provision-throughput-autoscale.md

 - Multi-region database workloads.
   - These workloads often observe uneven distribution of requests across regions due to natural traffic growth and dips throughout the day.
 For example, a database might be active during business hours across globally distributed time zones.

-## How autoscale and dynamic autoscale provisioned throughput works
+## How autoscale provisioned throughput works

 When configuring containers and databases with autoscale, you specify the maximum throughput `Tmax` required.
 Azure Cosmos DB scales the throughput `T` such `0.1*Tmax <= T <= Tmax`.
 For example, if you set the maximum throughput to 20,000 RU/s, the throughput scales between 2000 to 20,000 RU/s.
 Because scaling is automatic and instantaneous, at any point in time, you can consume up to the provisioned `Tmax` with no delay.